valbaca/advent/README.md

 What I've completed in Clojure, within this repo

-- Year 2015: 🎁  PORTING IN PROGRESS  Currently porting over solutions from Go to get warmed up
+- Year 2015: 🎁  PORTING IN PROGRESS.
+Currently porting over solutions from Go to get warmed up
 - Years 2016 - 2020: 🎅 NOT STARTED in Clojure

 ### Overall Personal Advent Account Progress

-What I've completed in any language
+What I've completed **in any language**

 - Year 2015: 🎄 DONE!
 Mostly Days 1-19 in Go, 19-22 in Python, rest in Java
 - Year 2016: 🎁 IN PROGRESS @ Day 19.
 Days 1-7 in Python, rest in Java.